You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Bleeding Disorders?

 Bleeding disorders are a group of conditions that affect the blood's ability to clot properly.
-This can lead to excessive bleeding or easy bruising.
-Some common bleeding disorders include:
+This can lead to excessive bleeding or bruising, which can be painful and potentially life-threatening.
+Some common bleeding disorders include hemophilia, von Willebrand disease, and platelet disorders.

 Conclusion